-(a) Interruption of the meeting
+(a) Guillotine

 If the business of the meeting has not been concluded by 3 hours, including any adjournments, after the start of the meeting, the Chair must interrupt the meeting and call for the vote immediately on the item under discussion.
 The vote will then be taken in the usual way without any further discussion.